arun-gupta/kubernetes-debug-tips/readme.md

   - For large clusters, configure API server to store events in a dedicated etcd instance
 - Building large k8s clusters: https://www.youtube.com/watch?v=kDwQ991NCkg
 - Why HPA is not scaling pods?
+  - Is metrics-server installed?
-- Why Cluster Autoscaler is not not scaling cluster?
+- Why is Cluster Autoscaler not scaling the cluster?
+  - Is it even installed?
 - Use IPVS (hashtable) instead of IPTable (linear list of routing rules)
 - Drop in scheduler through put and increase in latency for large clusters
 - etcd